 Upcoming Lifespan Religious Education – Adult

-The First Monday Book Club has changed the meeting time to Monday afternoon at 1:30 pm.
-For April 21, read short stories by Alice Munro, which we will discuss and compare.
+The First Monday Book Club has changed its meeting time to Monday afternoon at 1:30 pm.
+The next meeting is Monday, April 21.
+Short stories by Alice Munro will be discussed and compared.
 If there is a particular paragraph in one, be prepared to read aloud and share.
 Suggested and facilitated by Frank Siwiec.
-For May 5, read “The Art of Hearing Heartbeats” by Jan Philipp Sendker, suggested and facilitated by Katharina Pietraszek.
+For next month’s meeting (May 5), read “The Art of Hearing Heartbeats” by Jan Philipp Sendker, suggested and facilitated by Katharina Pietraszek.
 Please contact Nancy Lee McLure for further information: 908-204-9572, email@example.com.

-Learn about efforts in New Jersey toward Preventing Gun Violence, April 27 and May 18 at 1:00 pm at the Fellowship (via Webinar with the Unitarian Church in Summit).
-Topics are “Understand Guns and Firearms Safety to Prevent Gun Violence” (April 27) and “Legislation on Firearms Safety, Then & Now, Federal & State” (May 18).
+Learn about efforts in New Jersey toward Preventing Gun Violence on May 18 at 1:00 pm at the Fellowship (via Webinar with the Unitarian Church in Summit).
+The topic is “Legislation on Firearms Safety, Then & Now, Federal & State” (May 18).
 Free and open to the public.

-UU Common Read.
+Unitarian Universalist Common Read.
 Religious Education Director Tim Atkins will lead a congregational book discussion in response to the book “Behind the Kitchen Door.”
-The book reveals how restaurant workers live on some of the lowest wages in America and how poor working conditions — discriminatory labor practices, exploitation, and unsanitary kitchens — affect the meals that arrive at our restaurant tables.
+The book reveals how restaurant workers live on some of the lowest wages in America and how poor working conditions—discriminatory labor practices, exploitation, and unsanitary kitchens—affect the meals that arrive at our restaurant tables.
 The discussion will be held on Sunday, April 27, from 1:30 to 3:30.
 The book can be purchased through Amazon for $8.52 (Kindle) or $12.93 (paperback) or the UUA Bookstore for $15.95 (paperback).
 Please email Tim at firstname.lastname@example.org if you plan to attend.

 Interdependent Living: Getting Started.
 Want to eat healthy, green, and organic, but don’t think you can afford it?
 Interdependent Living is a four-part food and meal planning series designed to help with keeping food shopping on a budget; incorporating healthy, green and organic options into your meals; and easy ways to make products at home to help our earth and your wallet.
 Join us at the Fellowship on the following Mondays from 7 to 8:30 p.m.